itchenfei/simple_cloudflare_ddns/README.md

     Parameter explanation:

     /tn: Task name.
-    /tr: Task action to perform (in this case, running a Python script).
+    /tr: Task action to perform (in this case, running a exe).
     /sc: Schedule type for the task (e.g., minute, hour, day, etc.).
     /mo: Frequency of the scheduled task.
     /ru: User account to use when executing the task.
 In this case, we are using the System account.